digital-land/planning-game/README.md

 [Round 3 rules](https://github.com/digital-land/planning-game/blob/main/Rules-round-3.md).

-### Round 4: Create your local plan (20 mins)
+### Round 4: Create your Local Plan (20 mins)

-It’s time for teams to create a local plan for their town based on their previous decisions.
+It’s time for teams to create a Local Plan for their town based on their previous decisions.
 After this round, they will present it to the rest of the room.

 [Round 4 rules](https://github.com/digital-land/planning-game/blob/main/Rules-round-4.md).

 ### Presentations (5 mins per team)

-Each team presents their local plan to the whole room.
+Each team presents their Local Plan to the whole room.
 Everyone will be expected to score based on five different categories.

 ## Materials and printouts